-The Baldrige Program is a highly leveraged public-private partnership created by Congress in 1987 to help improve our ability to compete in the global economy by solving the quality crisis of the 1980s.
+The Baldrige Program is a highly leveraged public-private partnership created by Congress in 1987 to help improve America's ability to compete in the global economy by solving the quality crisis of the 1980s.
 The legislation mandated a three-pronged mission of:

-- Establishing a nationally recognized and accepted framework of quality and performance excellence (the Baldrige Criteria). - Managing a Presidential recognition for role-model organizations that perform very well against the criteria (the Baldrige Award).
-Early recipients included AT&T, Boeing, FedEx, The Ritz-Carlton Hotel, and 3M. - Fostering the understanding and use of the framework and sharing the best practices from role-model organizations to improve performance and sustainability (an array of resources and services).
+- Establishing a nationally recognized and accepted framework of quality and performance excellence (the Baldrige Criteria), - Managing a Presidential recognition for role-model organizations that perform very well against the criteria (the Baldrige Award), - Fostering the understanding and use of the framework and sharing the best practices from role-model organizations to improve performance and sustainability, efficiency, higher margins, improved customer and workforce satisfaction, faster growth, and much higher stock valuation.
+Within the last decade, million valuation.
+Within the last decade 124 organizations landing in six categories have earned the national Baldrige Award.
+Tens of thousands have benefitted from applying to state, regional, and sector-specific programs.1